Intensive Family Preservation

 Where do the services happen?

 Intensive Family Preservation therapists meet with the family in its environment which may include home, school, day care, and community.
 Crisis assistance through consultation and problem solving is provided 24 hours a day, 7 days a week.

 An Intensive Family Preservation team consists of an LMHP (Licensed Mental Health Practitioner) or PLMHP (Provisional Licensed Mental Health Practitioner) and a Skill Builder with a Bachelor’s degree.

 How are services implemented?

-The first three weeks of IFP service comprises evaluation and assessment of family strengths and needs, safety planning, and gathering information while building a working relationship with the family.
-Weeks 4 to 10 are for training, education, and coaching the individualized services.
-Weeks 10 to 15 are for review of the material taught, developing community supports, working on any clinical issues, relapse prevention, planning to address future issues, and generalization of skills to the various social and civic circumstances the family will encounter in the future.
+The initial weeks of IFP service comprises of evaluation and assessment of family strengths and needs, safety planning, and gathering information while building a working relationship with the family.
+Middle weeks of service are for training, education, and coaching the individualized services.
+The final weeks of service are for review of the material taught, developing community supports, working on any clinical issues, relapse prevention, planning to address future issues, and generalization of skills to the various social and civic circumstances the family will encounter in the future.

 Intensive Family Preservation services are available through consultation and problem solving 24 hours per day, 7 days a week while the family is receiving services.